archwisp/VulnerableGoDependencyUpdatePoc/README.md

-# Vulnerable Dependency Update Notes
+# Vulnerable Go Dependency Update PoC

 The goals of this project are:

-- Automatically scan a codebase for vulnerable dependencies
+- Automatically scan a Go codebase for vulnerable dependencies
+- Test deploy the project in a container and verify that it runs and unit tests pass
 - Automatically advance the version number of vulnerable dependencies in the project manifest
-- Test deploy the project in a container and verify that unit tests succeed
+- Re-deploy the project in a container with the new dependency version and verify that it still runs and unit tests still pass
 - If the tests pass, commit the dependency update and trigger a pull request
 - If the tests fail, create a ticket containing failed test outputs

 ## Build the container

 ```
 docker build -t archwisp/vulnerable-dependency-update-poc .
 ```

 ## Run the program to make sure it works

 ```
 docker run --rm -it --name vulnerable-dependency-update-poc -v ./src:/src archwisp/vulnerable-dependency-update-poc go run .
 warning: both GOPATH and GOROOT are the same directory (/usr/local/go); see https://go.dev/wiki/InstallTroubleshooting